-For light, a clockwise process means photons go first up then down on the surface of space, but an anti-clockwise process means they go first down then up.
-This allows two types of photons, namely first-up and first-down, and they aren’t equivalent.
-The model so far assumes a universe of first-up photons but it didn’t have to be so.
+The model so far has assumed that the basic network process is a clockwise circle but it didn’t have to be so, as an anti-clockwise circle would have worked just as well.
+For light, a clockwise process means that photons go first up then down on the surface of space, while for an anti-clockwise process they go first down then up.
+This allows two photon types, first-up and first-down, and they aren’t equivalent.

 1. Matter.
 First-up extreme photons collide to give either an: